Anthony Sorenson

-Anthony "Anton" Sorenson (born January 25, 2003) is an American professional soccer player who plays as a defender for the Philadelphia Union of Major League Soccer.
+Anthony Sorenson (born January 25, 2003) is a professional soccer player who plays as a defender for USL League One club Charlotte Independence.
+Born in Haiti, he is a youth international for the United States.

 Club career

 Sorenson began his youth career with Crew SC Academy Wolves, before moving to the Philadelphia Union in 2019.
-He made his debut with the club's reserve side, Philadelphia Union II, on August 1, 2020 against the Pittsburgh Riverhounds.
+He made his debut with the club's reserve side, Philadelphia Union II, on August 1, 2020, against the Pittsburgh Riverhounds.
 In December 2021, he joined the first team, as an extreme hardship short-term loan ahead of a playoff match against New York City FC, as 11 players entered COVID-19 health and safety protocols.

 On January 25, 2022, Sorenson signed a homegrown player contract with Philadelphia Union's first team roster.

+On December 4, 2023, the Philadelphia Union announced that they declined their option on Sorenson.

+On 6 March 2024, Sorenson joined USL League One club Charlotte Independence.